ngozzi/digital-infrastructure/README.md

 ### Data sources
-All the dataset but the internet Speedtest measurements from Ookla are publicly available. <u>The Ookla dataset is instead proprietary and cannot be shared publicly</u>
+All the dataset but the internet Speedtest measurements from Ookla are publicly available. <ins> The Ookla dataset is instead proprietary and cannot be shared publicly </ins>